oss-slu/oss.slu.github.io/docs/portfolio.md

 ## New Projects

-We are currently accepting project requests.
-You can submit your request via this [Google Form](https://forms.gle/QwJYztXK5VrXG6K38).
-We will prioritize requests that:

-- Come from Saint Louis University
-- Focus on tools that help with specific research goals
-- Will help researchers obtain specific preliminary results
+We are open to new project requests.
+Learn more on our [software request page](about/software).
+We are especially interested in projects supporting researchers, focused on research outcomes, meeting unmet needs.

 ## Current Capstone Projects